Duegan24/Final_Project/README.md

 [[8]](#references)

+### Conclusion

-Given how integral business travel is to business success and the overall economy's GDP output and how flight delays have a significant negative effect on both, having the ability to predict future flight delays will enable businesses to schedule travel when the probability of a flight delay is low.
-This will enable businesses to minimize the lost productivity due to flight delays.
-I will also minimize the lost GDP output of the economy as a whole caused by flight delays.
+Business travel is integral to managing businesses successfully and to maintaining the GDP output of the economy.
+Research on flight delays clearly shows that they have a significant negative effect on both.
+Businesses would benefit from having the ability to predict future flight delays so that they can schedule business travel when the probability of a flight delay is low and minimize the lost productivity that flight delays cause.
+In addition, if a majority of business in the economy are successful in  minimize productivity losses from flight delays it will have the follow on effect of also minimizing the overall GDP loss that is attributed to flight delays in the aggregate.

 ## Project

 ### Overview

-This project will develop a machine learning model using linear regression that predicts flight delays and gives a numerical estimate of the duration of the flight delay.
+This project will develop a machine learning model that will predicts flight delays.

 ### Purpose

 This project has two objectives.

-The first objective is to create a machine learning model that can predict flight delays so that businesses can use this model to plan business travel when the probability of flight delays is the lowest.
+The first objective is to create a machine learning model that can predict flight delays so that businesses can use this model to plan business travel when the probability of flight delays is the lowest and reduce the productivity losses attributed to flight delays.

 The second objective is to determine the factors that are most correlated with flight delays.
 This information will enable the FAA and regional government organizations that manage the aviation infrastructure to focus resources on reducing and eliminating the biggest factors that cause flight delays.